 National Storytelling Week takes place in storytelling clubs, theatres, museums, schools, hospitals, spoken word venues, and care homes (where this event has been steadily growing each year!)
-Where ever the events take place, the web of stories will be spun with sufficient magic between the breathe of the teller and the ear of the listener.
+Where ever the events take place, the web of stories will be spun with sufficient magic between the breath of the teller and the ear of the listener.

 National Storytelling Week is celebrated by all ages enjoying- Folk tales, fairy lore, figments, phantoms, dragons, serpents, storms at sea.
 A good teller will conjure intriguingly.

 So as with every year thus far we begin at the beginning.
 There was the storyteller….Once upon a time….
 There will be many exciting events taking place in the run up to the BIG WEEK itself so please check it out.
 I hope to be updating as events come in~ Please get involved with story in your community.

 First and foremost is our thanks to all who take part in The Society for Storytelling’s Annual National Storytelling Week every year.
 Thanks must go to Kevin, Pippa, Martin, Marion, and all the Team the SfS Admin who collected and disseminated all the information coming at them about events, venues, times and prices.
 Without them and their sterling work little or none of the many entertaining hours spent by audiences would have been known about.

 To tellers all who have given time and made with their tale a timeless memory, our grateful thanks for the gift given – and to those who heard and listened and walked away carrying that tale with them, my hopes go out too to share the tale they heard.